kevgregory/gitz/README.md

 - **Keep Lists:** Use `list` to store multiple things.
 - **Static Typing:** Even though Gitz **feels casual**, types **must match**.

+## Static Analysis and Type Checking
+Our compiler for Gitz includes a robust static analyzer (implemented in analyzer.js) that performs several compile-time checks to catch errors before the program runs.
+The static analyzer ensures that:

+**Scope Resolution:**
+Variables must be declared before use.
+Each block or function creates a new context so that identifiers are properly scoped, and redeclarations are prevented.

+**Static Type Checking:**
+All expressions and assignments are validated to ensure that types are consistent.
+Arithmetic, boolean expressions, and assignments are checked so that only compatible types are used.
+For example, assigning a boolean value to a variable declared as a number will trigger an error.

+**Function Parameter Matching:**
+The analyzer verifies that functions are called with the correct number of arguments and that each argument matches its parameter’s declared type.
+Additionally, the return statement within a function must produce a value that matches the function’s declared return type.

+**Control Flow Enforcement:**
+Control flow constructs are rigorously checked. break and continue statements are allowed only within loops, and return statements are only permitted inside functions with a matching return type.

+**List Type Consistency:**
+For list literals, the analyzer ensures that all elements are of the same type.
+If a list is declared with a specific element type, every element must conform to that type.

+While these static checks catch many common errors at compile time, some dynamic behaviors (like runtime values and certain library operations) are deferred to execution.

 ---

 ## Examples